 Our apartment was about 15-minutes’ drive along the coastal road from the village of Mlini so we drove here in the morning, initially looking for a parking space in one of the few, fairly small, car parks on the outskirts of the Old Town.

-Two things quickly became apparent – one was the high cost of parking, working out at almost £5 per hour.
+Two things quickly became obvious – one was the high cost of parking, working out at almost £5 per hour.
 The other was that there were no available parking spaces at all!

 We ended up having to drive some way back out of town, in the direction of Sveti Jakov beach, where we’d previously seen a residential road which it looked possible to park in.